BIG CHANGES IN TENNESSEE’S FIDUCIARY RULES

-This is Part 2 of the story of “The Little Case From Leiper’s Fork.”
+This is Part 2 on our series about family, finance and fraud in Tennessee.
 If you missed Part 1 you can read it in full here: http://www.stopprobatefraud.com/blog/2018/10/26/big-changes-to-tennessee-probate/

-In Part 2 of the series, we start to catalog the many changes coming from the “Little Case from Leiper’s Fork.”
+In Part 2 of the series, we detail some of the specific changes detailed in the case.

 PART 2: RED FLAGS FOR FRAUD

-After Woody Darken died, his surviving wife called “Miss Cherry Lane” in court documents, was sworn in as executor of his estate.
+After Woody Darken died, his surviving wife was sworn in as executor of his estate.
 The executor is a “deputy” of the court and was given sole access to Darken’s legal and financial records.
 It’s a common event that happens thousands times a year in Tennessee.

-While the executor began work on Darken’s estate accountings, his two sons, Brett and Eric Darken met with their lawyer, Randle S. Davis.
+While the executor began work on Darken’s estate accountings, Darken’s two surviving sons, the trustees of the estate and the family’s trusts, met with their lawyer, Randle S. Davis.